Free Shipping on orders over $69

 What is the number one food allergy in dogs?

 The most common food allergen for dogs is beef.
-While it’s considered a healthy staple for dogs, regularly feeding your dog only beef could lead to the development of an allergy if your pup is prone to it.
+While it’s considered a healthy staple for most dogs, regularly feeding your dog only beef could lead to the development of an allergy if your pup is prone to it.
 Vets usually recommend feeding your dog a variety of proteins, in rotation, to avoid allergic reactions to any one protein.

 What is the best meat for dogs with allergies?